FireScroll/FireScroll/README.md

   * [Performance and Benchmarking](#performance-and-benchmarking)
 <!-- TOC -->

+## Quick Note

+Redpanda and Kafka are used pretty interchangeably here.
+They mean the same thing, and any differences (e.g. configuration properties) will be noted.

 ## API

 The API is HTTP/1.1 & 2 compatible, with all operations as a `POST` request and JSON bodies.